kylegirard/ml4t-vscode/README.md

 # Overview
-This project was created to set up a development environment for ML4T.
+This project was created to set up a development environment for ML4T that was compatible with remote-containers in vscode.

+If you do not need to make any modifications you can find the latest image at: https://hub.docker.com/repository/docker/girardkyle/ml4t-vscode.

 Notes:
 - This project will not build on Apple Silicon as is.
 Many of the *package versions* referenced in the environment.yml do not support Apple Silicon.
 If you are not using this project for ML4T feel free to try updating the package versions in environment.yml—you should get a successful build on Apple Silicon.